What is the difference between board policies and administrative regulations?

 Policies are guidelines adopted by the board to chart a course of action.
 They tell what the board wants and may include why and how much.
 They should be broad enough to admit discretionary action by the administration in meeting day-to-day problems and yet specific enough to give clear guidance.
 Administrative regulations provide the detailed guidelines by which the staff, students and patrons carry out the daily operations of the school.
 They typically provide answers for the who, where, when and how type of questions that policy doesn't specifically provide.

 Why do we need written policies if we have good administrators?

+The individuals involved in your district will gradually change, whether they are administrators, staff, parents, or students.
 There is no substitute for written policy in the eyes of the courts and in the ends that policy can accomplish, such as to: